b1conrad/mic/AdminInstructions.md

 8. After a few minutes, visit the page to ensure that the new category appears
 9. After you have inserted a new instrument in it, check that the "Instruments" checkbox works

+### To delete an instrument
+1. Find the line in the source code that is about that instrument
+2. Delete the entire line
+3. Commit your changes
+4. After a few minutes, visit to page to ensure that the instrument is no longer listed